 Once upon a time, there was a little girl named Little Red Riding Hood who lived with her mother in a cottage at the edge of a dark forest.
 Little Red’s grandmother lived on the opposite end of the forest, and every morning Red would cross the woods to bring her grandmother a basket of treats.

 Blah, blah, blah.
 I’ve almost forgotten there was a scrap of paper to begin with, i.e. the plot.
-Some of this might actually be important information for the story, but heaping it all in a pile all at once takes the reader away from what’s really happening.
+Some of this might actually be important information for the reader to know, but heaping it all in a pile all at once takes us away from what’s really happening (this is sometimes called an “information dump”).
 Instead, try breaking it into small manageable bites and conveying some of it indirectly instead.

 2. Indirect exposition

 You’ve probably heard that old reliable adage, “Show, don’t tell.”
 Indirect exposition is what they’re talking about.
-Indirect exposition gives the reader enough clues through the narrative, dialogue, and setting for them to absorb the information you’re giving them without you needing to state it outright.
+Indirect exposition gives the reader enough clues through the narrative, dialogue, and setting for them to absorb the information you’re giving them without the need to state it outright.
 For example:

 The morning sun was just reaching the tips of the fir trees as Little Red Riding Hood left her mother’s cottage.
 She adjusted the weight of the basket on her arm, making sure that the treats for her grandmother were safe, and started off down the path through the woods.
 Long shadows reached out to her.

 This feels much more present and intimate.
-By gently working the information into the action of the story, the reader understands the same level of detail but feels like they’re right there alongside Little Red.
+By gently working the expository information into the action of the narrative, the reader understands the same level of detail but feels like they’re right there alongside Little Red.

 Indirect exposition is even more essential when you’re in the midst of your story.
-The goal is to convey information to your reader while allowing the action of the story to keep moving forward.
+The goal is to convey key information to your reader while allowing the action to keep moving forward.
 For example:

 John stared down at the scrap of paper with the phone number on it.
 That familiar feeling of dread curled up in the pit of his stomach, where it had been living since Charlotte left him two years ago.
 His fingers moved towards his phone, and he wondered how he was going to explain that he’d turned down Kevin’s friend from the Harper’s Bazaar shoot but took a chance on a strange girl he’d met at a bus stop.

-4 ways to incorporate exposition into your story
+4 ways to convey exposition in your story

-There are a few different ways you can work exposition into your writing.
+There are a few different ways you can work background information into your writing.
 Let’s look at where exposition can show up in your story.

 1. Narrative exposition